 at St. Louis University Pius Library, January 30, 1963

-Friedman ended up in line for the gas chamber when by fate or luck, an annoucement came over the loud speaker that there was need for a musician for the orchestra that played for the German officers.
-Friedman, who had studied violin, volunteered, and escaped the gas chamber by being driven to Auschwitz with other potential musicians for an orchestra audition.
+Friedman was in line at role call when by fate or luck, an annoucement came over the loud speaker calling for musicians for the orchestra that played for the German SS officers.
+Friedman, who had studied violin, volunteered, and passed the first audition, thus escaping the gas chamber.
+He was transported to the Auschwitz sub-camb Gleiwitz I with other potential musicians for an orchestra audition.
 The officers were unimpressed with his violin playing, so they sent him to the barracks, where he was recognized as an artist.
-Friedman was encouraged to draw a mural in the barracks with paint that the other barracks residents stole from the camp.
 Once the German officers realized that Friedman could paint, he was continually painting portraits of the officers and their families.
-This portrait painting would allow him to survive the Holocaust.
+This portrait painting would allow him to survive the Holocaust, and the act of painting gave him the will to live and was a form of resistance.

-When he was liberated by the Russian Red Army in January, 1945, he ended up in a refugee camp, where he met Hildegard Taussig, whom he later married.
-When Czechoslovakia was taken over by the Communists in 1949, he and Hildegard fled to Israel and had a daughter, Miriam.
+Friedman and Hildegard later moved to Israel and had a daughter, Miriam.
 Work was hard to find in Israel, especially in the field of painting, so in 1954, at the age of 61, he and the family moved to New York.

-Friedman became an American citizen in 1960.
-Two years later, he retired from sign-painting in 1962, but continued to paint, sketch, and etch until right before his death in 1980.
+Friedman retired from sign-painting in 1962, but continued to paint, sketch, and etch until right before his death in 1980.
 Much of his pre-Holocaust artwork is believed to be lost, but his daughter Miriam, continues to search for it.

 at University City Public Library, January 28, 1963